Y-Less/sscanf/README.md

 ### `SSCANF_NO_NICE_FEATURES`

 Several sscanf features, such as file and line numbers in errors, only work on the new compiler.
-If you want to use the old compiler you'll get an error because those nice features won't work.
+If you want to use the old compiler those nice features won't work.
 If you want to compile anyway without those features you need to define this symbol before inclusion.

 ### `SSCANF_GetLastError();`